EmmyVoita/EmmyVoita.github.io/_posts/2025-1-18-Unity-Screen-Space-Outlines.markdown

 {% endhighlight %}
 </div>

-As shown above, the outline shader uses two Roberts Cross operators on both the depth and normals textures to detect edges that either method alone might miss.
+As shown above, the outline shader uses the two Roberts Cross operators on both the depth and normals textures to detect edges that either method alone might miss.
 Combining these two methods involves calculating a unified gradient magnitude and direction.
 For the gradient magnitude, I take the maximum value between the two calculations to emphasize the strongest edge.
 For the gradient direction, I compute a weighted average of the two directions.
 The resulting combined gradient is then stored in the output texture, with the gradient magnitude written to the red channel and the gradient direction to the green channel.

 ![outlines_pass_output](/assets/Images/ScreenSpaceOutlines/outlines_pass_output.PNG){: .default-image .clickable-image}